 Geographical Distribution: Costa’s Hummingbirds are endemic to the Southwest.
 However, some evidence suggests that they have shown up in regions like Alaska, Canada, British Columbia, and Pacific Northwest.

 Adaptations: These birds are highly adapted to warm climates.
-However, when subjected to lower temperatures, Costa’s hummingbirds can go in a torpid state.
-In this kind of condition, their heart rates are greatly reduced and as their body temperatures also decrease.
+However, when subjected to lower temperatures, Costa’s hummingbirds can go into a torpid state.
+In this condition, their heart rates are greatly reduced, and their body temperatures also decrease.

 15. Gambel’s Quail (Callipepla gambelii)

 Like any other types of quail, the Gambel’s Quail is characterized by having a round body and a head crest (known as a plume).
-Males are easily distinguishable because of their thick and dark plume, black face and neck, and a black patch on the chest.
-On the other hand, females have duller plume color and lack the black patches.
+Males are easily distinguishable because of their thick and dark plume, black face and neck, and black patch on the chest.
+On the other hand, females have duller plume color and lack black patches.

 Diet: A dominant portion of the Gambel’s Quail’s diet consists of plants.
 Most of these include different types of seeds, leaves, berries, and even cacti.
 During nesting seasons, the bird also feeds on different kinds of insects.

 Geographical Distribution: These desert birds live well in warm regions with thorny vegetation.
-Basically, they are found exclusively in Arizona but their range can extend up to the regions of Mexico, Texas, California, and Colorado.
+They are found exclusively in Arizona, but their range can extend up to the regions of Mexico, Texas, California, and Colorado.

-Adaptations: In order to avoid their predators (i.e. snakes, coyotes, foxes, etc.), these birds will stay motionless and use camouflage by hiding in vegetation.
+Adaptations: To avoid their predators (i.e., snakes, coyotes, foxes, etc.), these birds will stay motionless and use camouflage by hiding in the vegetation.
 These birds also exhibit an interesting way of incubation.
 When the female Gambel’s Quail is not available or is dead, the male will try to do the process of incubating instead.

-While most of the desert birds in this tabulated list are of least concern regarding their conservation status, it is important to note that human activities can, directly and indirectly, endanger these species.
-For this reason, the most appropriate things to prevent the decreasing population of these organisms are (1) to protect them and their numbers, and (2) to protect their habitats as well.
-By doing so, we do not only conserve the earth’s biological diversity but also the health of the environment as well.
+While most of the desert birds in this tabulated list are of the least concern regarding their conservation status, it is essential to note that human activities can, directly and indirectly, endanger these species.
+For this reason, the most appropriate things to prevent the decreasing population of these organisms are (1) to protect them and their numbers and (2) to protect their habitats.
+By doing so, we do conserve not only the earth’s biological diversity but also the health of the environment as well.